humdrum-tools/humdrum-documentation/guide/ch30/index.md

 to manipulate the data.
 The **text window** is used to display, encode and edit the encoded Humdrum text.

-When the **encode** command is invoked, its operation is determined by a configuration file (that may be written or edited by the user).
+When the <span class="tool">encode</span> command is invoked, its operation is determined by a configuration file (that may be written or edited by the user).
 This configuration file contains a series of definitions that map MIDI events to output strings.
 For example, the instruction